Remembering Little Brother

 I do not consider myself a writer, it is difficult for me to express those beautiful feelings I feel inside.

 I love poetry but am not a poet.
 I’ve attempted to write two poems in my life.
-One was to my baby brother on his birthday.
-We were working in Fort Bragg, California, when I woke one morning around 4:30 thinking about my brother’s upcoming birthday.
+One was for my baby brother on his birthday.
+We were working in Fort Bragg, California when I woke one morning around 4:30 thinking about my brother’s upcoming birthday.
 I slipped out of bed going into another room and started jotting down my thoughts.
 A poem to my brother which goes like this:

 Mother used to read fiction, biographies, and the Bible to us before going to bed at night.
 She had just read the Biblical story of David and Goliath when Baby Brother came down with Scarlet Fever.
 He was admitted into the hospital where he stayed, which seemed like forever to big sis.
-Mother told about him becoming delirious talking about David and Goliath, it was touch and go for awhile.
+Mother told about him becoming delirious talking about David and Goliath, it was touch and go for a while.